 The category of fixed income securities which are not convertible or exchangeable for common stock includes preferred stocks, bonds, corporate notes, debentures, asset and mortgage-backed securities, and money market instruments such as commercial paper and bankers acceptances.
 There is no minimum credit rating for these securities in which the Fund may invest.
 Investments in non-convertible fixed income securities, as well as other income producing debt and equity securities, are subject to interest rate risk, which is the risk that as interest rates rise, the value of such securities generally declines.
-Recently, central banks such as the Federal Reserve Bank have been raising interest rates to combat the rate of inflation.
-There is a risk that additional increases in interest rates or a prolonged period of rising interest rates may cause the economy to enter a recession.
+There is a risk that increases in interest rates or a prolonged period of rising interest rates may cause the economy to enter a recession.
 During an economic downturn or a sustained period of rising interest rates, highly leveraged issuers of lower quality securities may experience financial stress and may not have sufficient revenues to meet their interest payment obligations.
 An issuer's ability to service its debt obligations may also be adversely affected by specific corporate developments, its inability to meet specific projected business forecasts, or the unavailability of additional financing.

 Up to 25% of the Fund's total assets may be invested in lower quality debt securities although the Fund does not expect to invest more than 10% of its total assets in such securities.
 The risk of loss due to default by the issuer is significantly greater for the holders of lower quality securities because such securities are generally unsecured and are often subordinated to other obligations of the issuer.
 The market values of lower quality fixed income securities tend to be less sensitive to changes in prevailing interest rates than higher quality securities, but more sensitive to individual corporate developments than higher quality securities.
 Such lower quality securities also tend to be more sensitive to economic conditions than are higher quality securities.
 Accordingly, these lower quality securities are considered predominantly speculative with respect to the issuer's capacity to pay interest and repay principal in accordance with the terms of the obligation and will generally involve more credit risk than securities in the higher quality categories.
-Even securities rated Baa or BBB by Moody's Investors Service, Inc., ("Moody's") and Standard & Poor's Ratings Services ("S&P"), a division of S&P Global, Inc., respectively, which ratings are considered investment grade, possess some speculative characteristics.
+Even securities rated Baa or BBB by Moody's Investors Service, Inc., ("Moody's") and S&P Global Ratings ("S&P"), a division of S&P Global, Inc., respectively, which ratings are considered investment grade, possess some speculative characteristics.
 There are risks involved in applying credit ratings as a method for evaluating high yield obligations in that credit ratings evaluate the safety of principal and interest payments, not market value risk.
 In addition, credit rating agencies may not change credit ratings on a timely basis to reflect changes in economic or company conditions that affect a security's market value.
 The Fund will rely on the Adviser's judgment, analysis, and experience in evaluating the creditworthiness of an issuer.
-In this evaluation, the Adviser will take into consideration, among other things, the issuer's financial resources and ability to cover its interest and fixed charges, factors relating to the issuer's indust
+In this evaluation, the Adviser will take into consideration, among other things, the issuer's financial resources and ability to cover its interest and fixed charges, factors relating to the issuer's industry and its sensi